The iPhone 15 rumours you need to know

 The next flagship Pro handsets could have USB-C ports, a periscope camera and more

-We’re roughly four months away from the inevitable launch of the Apple iPhone 15, following the launch of the iPhone 14 and iPhone 14 Pro in September last year.
-Gossip about the upcoming iPhone 15, expected to launch in September, is ringing loudly.
-If the rumours are true, we could be about to see the biggest upgrade since the iPhone X in 2017.
+There are roughly four months to go until the inevitable launch of the newest Apple iPhone, and gossip about the upcoming iPhone 15, expected to launch in September, is getting fierce.
+Plus, if the rumours are true, we could be about to see the biggest upgrade since the iPhone X in 2017.

+We’ve already had a sneak peek from Apple as to what new features could be coming to iOS 17, and it includes an accessibility setting that will let users digitise their voice.
+The feature is aimed at those at risk of losing their speech due to a health condition, such as those diagnosed with amyotrophic lateral sclerosis (ALS).

-There are new reports and rumours landing almost weekly, with claims the iPhone 15 could ditch the lightning port in favour of USB-C for the first time.
+New reports and rumours are landing almost weekly, with claims the iPhone 15 could ditch the lightning port in favour of USB-C for the first time.
 Other rumours suggest Apple could also remove the mechanical volume and power buttons on its handsets and replace them with solid-state ones, give the Pro line-up a new titanium design and even launch an iPhone 15 Ultra in 2024.
 And we can’t forget the murmurings about the elusive Apple VR headset.

 Below, we’ve rounded up all the iPhone 15 rumours you need to know, including our speculation on the release date, potential specs, price and design.